 - Enable knowledge growth and more continuous learning

-Indeed, when you start to understand their worth, it makes one wonder how enterprises ever got along without them.
+Indeed, when you start to understand their worth, it makes you wonder how enterprises ever got along without them.
 Yes, they were always there, but we didn’t see them.

 Defining Development Value Streams

-Value streams contain all the activities, people, systems, and the flow of information and material necessary to deliver value.
-While operational value streams vary significantly depending on their purpose, the DVS steps are relatively standard.
+Value streams contain all the activities, people, systems, and the flow of information and materials needed to deliver value.
+While OVS vary significantly depending on their purpose, the DVS steps are relatively standard.
 Figure 2 illustrates the simplified structure of a DVS.

-- The value stream is ‘triggered’ by a new feature request, though in reality, many new feature requests are moving through the value stream at the same time.
+- Trigger – the value stream is triggered by a new request, though many new requests are moving through the value stream at the same time.

-- The ‘steps’ are the activities needed to define, build, validate, and release that value in the solution’s context.
+- Steps – contain the activities needed to define, build, validate, and release new value.

-- The ‘bar’ between steps indicates the flow and material moving from one step to the next.
-It also implies the typical “handoffs” of information that occur as people in different steps add value to the process.
-(This is the home of the notorious ‘batch size’ problem, which is addressed throughout SAFe.)
+- Bar – the bar between the steps indicates information and materials flowing from one process to the next.
+It also implies the typical handoffs of information that occur as people in different steps add value to the process.

-- The ellipses (…) indicate the delays between these steps, typically the largest contributors to long lead times.
-Thus, decreasing delays is usually the fastest and most efficient way to reduce lead time.
+- Ellipses (…) – indicate the delays between these steps, typically the most significant contributors to long lead times.
+Decreasing delays is usually the fastest and most efficient way to reduce lead time.

-The result is a new increment of the solution, which now contains the additional value these new features provide.
+The output of the DVS is a new increment of the solution, the additional value these new features provide.

-This is obviously an incredibly simplified mental model of what it takes to create innovative technical solutions in today’s digital enterprise.
-Still, it serves an important purpose: it identifies and analyzes all the activities necessary to deliver solutions and the time it takes to do so.
-As such:
+This example DVS in Figure 2 is an incredibly simplified model of what it takes to create innovative technical solutions in today’s digital enterprise.
+Still, it serves an important purpose: it illustrates the activities needed to deliver solutions and the time it takes.

-The operational value stream article describes how value streams deliver the solutions and support the customer’s need.
-Indeed, as Ward notes, the entire purpose of development value streams is to make operational value streams — and, thereby, the whole enterprise — more profitable and more efficient in delivering value.
+The Operational Value Streams article describes how value streams deliver solutions and support the Customer’s needs.
+Indeed, as Ward notes, the entire purpose of development value streams is to make operational value streams—and, thereby, the whole enterprise—more profitable and more efficient in delivering value.
 As that article illustrates, four common OVS value stream patterns—fulfillment, manufacturing, software products, and support— lend themselves to different types of DVS patterns.

-The first pattern (Figure 3) revisits the consumer loan example from above.
-Patterns like this one are fairly common in insurance, banking, financial services, and related industries that offer complex, digitally-enabled products and services to consumers (B2C) and businesses (B2B).
+The first pattern (Figure 3) is a consumer loan example.
+Patterns like this are fairly standard in insurance, banking, financial services, and related industries that offer complex, digitally-enabled products and services to consumers (B2C) and businesses (B2B).

 In this case, the product is more virtual than tangible, as the ‘loan product’ is a set of commitments, interfaces, applications, services, contracts, licenses, and other relationships that constitute the consumer product or service.

 To build and maintain these systems, multiple development streams may be required.
-In the example, one development value stream supports the front-end loan origination services and credit scoring; another builds the core banking services.
+For example, one development value stream supports the front-end loan origination services and credit scoring; another builds the core banking services.

-Figure 4 illustrates a pattern for manufacturing a significant cyber-physical system; in this case, a passenger vehicle.
-This pattern shows some fundamental differences between the types of development streams that directly support digital solutions and those that support products that must be manufactured before use.
+Figure 4 illustrates a pattern for manufacturing a significant cyber-physical system, in this case, a passenger vehicle.
+This pattern shows fundamental differences between the development streams that directly support digital solutions and those that support products that must be manufactured before use.

-In this case, the delivered value is not the product itself but rather the specifications needed to manufacture and validate it.
-The focus is on Solution Intent, the repository of design specifications, manufacturing procedures, bills of materials, etc., needed to produce the device.
+In this case, the delivered value is not the product, but the specifications needed to manufacture and validate it.
+The focus is on Solution Intent, the repository of design specifications, manufacturing procedures, bills of materials, and so on, required to produce the device.

 In this context, teams serve two types of customers: